The Tricks that the Bankruptcy Trustees Don’t Want You to Know!

 3) Claim an Exemption in the Property

 Debtors and non-debtor co-owners must be aware of their rights to claim an exemption in the property.
 This issue often arises when non-debtor spouses or ex-spouses are brought into a bankruptcy.
 Under California law, the non-debtor status of Chapter 7 debtor’s former spouse does not preclude them from claiming a state-law exemption in property of the bankruptcy estate.
 In re Pass, 553 B.R.
 749 (B.A.P.
 9th Cir.
 2016).
+In fact, transfers of property with no equity after an exemption may be excluded from fraudulent transfer laws, though such a transfer should not be done post-petition when that property becomes property of the bankruptcy estate.

 4) Pay the Claims Directly to Avoid the Bankruptcy Trustee